inasafe/inasafe/docs/source/user-docs/keywords.rst

 .. note:: We recommend to **avoid using spaces** in your file names and file paths!

-The Risk in a Box QGIS plugin provides an editor for these keywords.
+The |project_name| QGIS plugin provides an editor for these keywords.
 The purpose of this document is to describe the keywords editor and to provide guidelines as to the use of keywords.